 iPod is outdated?

 This legendary device is always in fashion: in 2001 or 18 years later.

 Even though it seems like everyone (including Apple) is giving up on this iconic device, it should not be forgotten.
 There are tons of people who still have all those ‘old school’ devices laying around.

 Challenge from Softorino: Dust off your iPod – it can be useful even in 2020!!
 With one slick app, it’s just a breeze to put music on iPod of any model and generation!
 In this in-depth article, you will learn how to sync iPod without iTunes on Windows and Mac.

 How to Put Music on iPod without iTunes

-Please know: it’s been 18 years since the release of the original iPod.
+It’s been 18 years since the release of the original iPod.
 The workaround we’re going to show you here is truly exclusive.
-There aren’t many other solutions that help you put songs on retro gadgets like iPod Classic.
+There aren’t many other solutions that help you put music on iPod Nano for example or any other retro gadgets like iPod Classic.